darkedges/cordova-plugin-voiceit/README.md

 ### Create User

-To create a new user call the createUser function like this with the following parameters: developerID, email, password, first name, last name
+To create a new user call the createUser function like this with the following parameters: developerID, email, password(not encrypted, just in text form the plugin encrypts the password using SHA256 for you), first name, last name

 ```javascript
 VoiceIt.createUser({